About The Dickson Poon School of Law

 Also in 2013, the Yeoh Tiong Lay Centre for Politics, Philosophy & Law was established following a £7 million gift from Mark Yeoh (LLB graduate of King's) and his family.

-Professor David D Caron joined the School as Dean in mid 2013.
-David Caron was previously the C. William Maxeiner Distinguished Professor of Law at the University of California, Berkeley.
+Professor David D Caron joined the School as Dean in mid 2013 having previousle been C. William Maxeiner Distinguished Professor of Law at the University of California, Berkeley.
+Professor Caron was appointed to the Iran-United States Claims Tribunal (IUSCT) in 2016.
+Professor Ben Bowling has been Acting Executive Dean of School since March 2016.

-In 2014 the School recruited new faculty to a number of key roles including the Chair in Politics, Philosophy & Law and the Chair in Transnational Law.
+In recent years, the School has recruited new members of academic staff to a number of key roles including the Chair in Politics, Philosophy & Law and the Chair in Transnational Law.

 In the 2014 Research Excellence Framework (REF), research in the School was rated as number one in the UK.
 100% of Law impact case studies were rated 4-3* and 84% of outputs were rated 3-4*, where 4* represents world-leading in terms of originality, significance and rigour.